 - Allow the parts to dry completely and wait to re-assemble the cup until the parts are dry.

 Your cups can be washed in hot, soapy water.
 The Dr. Brown’s bottle brush works well for this.
 You can also put all the parts in the dishwasher, just be sure to use the top rack only.
-It’s best to avoid boiling or microwave steam sterilizing your cup parts to ensure everything seals correctly.
+A quick five-minute boil on your non-double-walled cups will help you with speedy cleaning.
+As for the double-walled cups, all other cup parts can be sterilized except for the vessel itself.
 Once you’ve got it down, cleaning and assembly will be a snap!

 What if my baby won’t take a sippy cup?